How to Save for a House: Smart Steps to Reach Your Goal Faster

 Lenders look closely at your financial health before approving a mortgage.
 Preparing ahead of time helps you secure a better loan, a lower interest rate, and long-term savings.

-High-interest debt, particularly credit cards, hampers your ability to save and may hurt your mortgage approval.
+High-interest debt, particularly credit card debt, hampers your ability to save and may hurt your mortgage approval.
 Focus on:

 Reducing these figures improves your financial profile and demonstrates to lenders that you can be responsible with money.
 Even minor adjustments, such as paying down the balance on one card, can improve your credit health.
 With time, consistent effort creates momentum and makes the road to homeownership much easier.
 Even a slight change in your debt load can make a big difference to your mortgage terms.